amalgam8/amalgam8/README.md

     export A8_REGISTRY_URL=`docker-machine ip`
     ```

-    You get the idea :).
+    You get the idea.
 Just setup these two environment variables appropriately
     and you should be good to go.

 1. Confirm everything is working with the following command: